taljindergill78/clustering-recommender-systems/report.md

 *   **User-Based CF**: Best K is **40** (RMSE = 0.9831).
 *   **Item-Based CF**: Best K is **60** (RMSE = 0.9767) (within the tested range).

+**Is the best K of User-based collaborative filtering the same with the best K of Item-based collaborative filtering?**

+**Answer: NO.** The best K values are different: K=40 for User-CF and K=60 for Item-CF.

 **Conclusion**: The best K values differ significantly between the two approaches: